NREL/resstock/measures/ResStockArguments/README.md

 **Cooling System: Cooling Compressor Type**

 The compressor type of the cooling system.
 Only applies to central air conditioner and mini-split.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#central-air-conditioner'>Central Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-air-conditioner'>Mini-Split Air Conditioner</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#central-air-conditioner'>Central Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-air-conditioner'>Mini-Split Air Conditioner</a>) is used.

 - **Name:** ``cooling_system_cooling_compressor_type``
 - **Type:** ``Choice``